doctorfree/MMM-TelegramCommands/README.md

 respectively, `/usr/local/bin/reboot` and `/usr/local/bin/shutdown`.
 These
 custom reboot and shutdown commands can be used to perform actions prior to rebooting or shutting down the system on which MagicMirror is installed.

+The Telegram command `/volume` can be used to set or retrieve the volume level on the MagicMirror.
+Supported `/volume` commands include:

+- /volume &lt;percent&gt;
+- /volume mute
+- /volume unmute
+- /volume

+Where &lt;percent&gt; is an integer between 0 and 100.
+If no argument is given to the `/volume` command then the current volume level is returned.

 ## Author
 - Ronald Joe Record (ronaldrecord@gmail.com)